merzlab/QUICK-docs/docs/source/installation-guide.rst

-Assuming you have created a directory named *builddir* in the ``QUICK_HOME`` directory and you want to install QUICK into directory ``QUICK_INSTALL``, use GNU compiler tool chain, and want to compile for the Nvidia Volta microarchitecture, all QUICK versions can be configured and built as follows:
+Assuming you have created a directory named *builddir* in the ``QUICK_HOME`` directory and you want to install QUICK into directory ``QUICK_INSTALL``, use GNU compiler tool chain, and want to compile for the NVIDIA Volta microarchitecture, all QUICK versions can be configured and built as follows:

 .. code-block:: none